Did you know that over 40 million Americans say they regularly observe birds?

 A recent study found that everyday encounters with birds can have a positive effect on our moods.

-Researchers also found that these happier feelings can last for hours after an encounter.
+They also found that these happier feelings can last for hours after an encounter.
 Those who noticed birds kept a high wellness score at their next assessment, even if birds weren’t present.
 Those who didn’t see or hear a bird at either assessment maintained a lower wellness score.

 The value of a Serenity Aviary is much greater than our quality materials or vibrant birds.
+The value added is the interactions that residents and staff have with it.

 Do you think a Serenity Aviary can enrich your facility?
 Our clients say it has.